23 March,2021 | Reading Time: 4 minutes

 Cadabam’s Hospital is one of the reliable medical institutions to get comprehensive care for dads and mums who are suffering from parental postpartum depression.
 The hospital has been providing excellent treatment for many mental illnesses for over three decades.
 Therefore, you can expect to get a personalized care plan to help you get back to your healthy life.
 So, if you’re experiencing postpartum depression signs, get in touch with the team to know more about the treatment plan.
 Call us at +91 97414 76476.

 Postpartum depression is a type of depression experienced by a mother or a father after having their first baby.
 The individual starts to feel early indications of postpartum depression symptoms during the first three months.

-Particularly, in men, it often goes undiagnosed.
-Many reasons to it.
-In the Indian scenario, especially - the concept of ‘mard ko dard nahi hota’, is still prevalent.
+Particularly, in men, it often goes undiagnosed — and there are many reasons for it.
+In the Indian scenario especially - the concept of ''mard ko dard nahi hota'' is still prevalent.
 Secondly, after the baby is born, all the attention goes to the baby and the mother, and little or no focus is given on the father's health or well-being.
-Also, the symptoms of postpartum depression may seem like everyday stress, hence it is difficult to spot.
+Also, the symptoms of postpartum depression may seem like everyday stress; hence it is difficult to spot.

 As mentioned earlier, our society holds the myth: Men can handle tough situations!
 In reality, men are more prone to suffer stress!
 So how to recognize postpartum depression in men?

 The Signs Of Postpartum Depression In Men

 Following are the postpartum depression signs and symptoms: